odak.learn.perception

 ¶

-Internal function to initialize normalised L,M,S cones as normal distribution with given sigma, and mu values.
+Internal function to initialize normalized L,M,S cones as normal distribution with given sigma, and mu values.

 Returns: